florgopa/florgopa/README.md

 ## 🌙 Bonus

-> Estoy creando una app donde las personas pueden asociar canciones con imágenes que evocan emociones y recuerdos.
+> I'm currently building an app where people can associate songs with images that evoke personal memories and emotions.
-> Se llama **Memotune**, y combina lo mejor de Pinterest, Tumblr y la música 🎧💜
+> It's called **Memotune**, and it blends the best of Pinterest, Tumblr, and music 🎧💜

 ---

 <!-- Créditos o última edición -->
 <!-- Última edición: 24/07/2025 -->